jlbjulio/proyectoso-grupo4-ubuntu/README.md

 4. Explore interactive content like the timeline and cards.
 5. Watch the integrated video for a complete multimedia experience.

-## Technical Considerations

-- The site is fully responsive and works on all devices
-- Images include fallbacks with FontAwesome icons
-- YouTube video loads in an optimized way
-- Navigation uses native browser behavior for greater reliability
-- All styles are organized with CSS variables for easy maintenance

-## Accessibility Features

-- Text with adequate contrast
-- Functional keyboard navigation
-- Images with alternative text
-- Semantic HTML5 structure
-- Responsive design for all screen sizes

 ---